9 Compound Leg Exercises Proven To Help Build A Strong Lower Body

 Rack pulls are a variation of deadlifts.
 The exercise targets the hamstrings, lower and upper back, quads, core, and glutes.

 They are some of the best compound leg exercises for lifters with back pain who can’t do deadlifts.

-You will need a squat or power rack and a trap bar for the exercise, making it possible to use a heavy load compared to deadlifts.
+You will need a squat rack or alternative, a power rack, and a trap bar for the exercise, making it possible to use a heavy load compared to deadlifts.

 Using a squat rack for the rack pull exercise makes it feasible for the elderly and beginners.

 They are some of the best leg compound exercises for novices to master deadlifts and improve pulling strength.

 They can also help strengthen your muscles and condition them for such pulling exercises as bicep curls and dumbbell rows.